 The efforts of Martin, Compton and Graves elevate this installment.
 Watch for Max Gail (soon to score his signature role on BARNEY MILLER) and character actor extraordinaire Vito Scotti, who as usual leaves an impression in his scene as the faintly flamboyant clothing designer who employed Morris' modeling mistress.

 Only two "Sugars", both directed at Allen after his initial lack of cooperation.
 Seems to be a rule: the stronger scripts don't need as many catchphrases.

 THE BOTTOM LINE:

 Putting a crime drama with a sexy lead on at 10 PM without a lot of violence or skimpy outfits was no small challenge, but to David L. Wolper's credit, he found ways to adjust.
-In this episode, it's an intriguing relationship between the detective and her suspect and enough background information on the latter to explain his resourcefulness as well as the emotional damage he's suffered.
+In this episode, it's the intriguing relationship between Christie and her suspect.
+Also helping a great deal: enough background information on the latter to explain both his resourcefulness and the emotional damage he's suffered.
 Martin's intensity helps the suspension of disbelief immensely and Compton effectively handles a somewhat talky script.
-Christie's colleagues are given less to do than usual, but Fatal Image is just as entertaining on a repeat viewing despite its imperfections. (*** out of four)
+Christie's colleagues are given less to do than usual, but Fatal Image is entertaining on repeat viewings despite its imperfections. (*** out of four)